-In this instance you can contact the school office to arrange a meeting with either the Headteacher or our SENCO to discuss how the school could meet your child's needs.
+In this instance you can contact the school office to arrange a meeting with either the Headteacher or our SENDCo to discuss how the school could meet your child's needs.
+This is especially important if your child has an EHCP in place or is in the process of being assessed as during your visit we will discuss your child's needs and the support that will be available to them at our school.

 Following this you would contact the Admissions Team at Portsmouth City Council.